5 Star Residential and Commercial Roofing

 Wind Damage Signs

-- Debris impact marks from airborne objects
+• Debris impact marks from airborne tree limbs or yard objects

-- Damaged or displaced ridge cap shingles
+• Damaged or displaced ridge cap shingles where the seal broke loose

 Water Damage Signs

-- Rotted fascia boards or decking underneath
+• Rotted fascia boards or decking where gutters back up

 Hail Damage Repair Across West Texas